NQCC-Official/sgir-qaoa/README.md

 Before running the code or the tutorial, ensure you have the necessary dependencies installed.

 #### 1. Clone the repository
-First, download the project files to your local machine
+First, download the project files to your local machine.

 #### 2. Set up a virtual environment
 It is recommended to use a virtual environment to keep your dependencies organized: